hoium/pi-dash/README.md

    - Waits for SSH to come up

 5. Chromium
-   - Launches Chromium on Boot - Full Screen, Incognito, Geckoboard URL
+   - Configures Chromium to launch on start, full screen, incognito, `dashboard_url`.
    - Restarts Pi
    - Waits for SSH to come up

 ## Ansible Vault

-To use `ansible-vault` you must have the file `./.vault_pass` on your machine with the vault password inside.
+To use `ansible-vault` you must have the file `.vault_pass` on your machine with the vault password inside.
 Do not upload it to Git!!

 `user_password` and `pi_password` are stored in `vars/secrets.yml`.